breezy-codes/breezy-codes.github.io/_sources/content/about-me/research.md

 ## Honours Research

-Currently, I am pursuing an Honours Bachelor’s degree at Deakin University with my honours in telecommunications and computational mathematics.
+Currently, I am pursuing an Honours Bachelor's degree at Deakin University with my honours in telecommunications and computational mathematics.
 My Honours research focuses on building a mathematical framework for **optical xhaul network design** to support cost-effective, scalable deployment strategies for **reconfigurable Radio Access Networks (RAN)** and O-RAN in B5G networks.

 This project aims to balance performance, scalability, and affordability by leveraging mathematical and computational models.
 The core components of my research include: